 - Pain and suffering

-These are all of the damages that a driver who caused a car accident could be made to pay.
+These are all of the damages that an uninsured driver who caused a car accident could be made to pay.
 The only difference is, they are paid by your insurance company under uninsured motorist coverage.

-Your UIM carrier may reserve their right to hunt down the at-fault driver’s assets, so it is important not to sign any release without the advice and counsel of a lawyer who is skilled at handling an uninsured or underinsured motorist claim.
+Your uninsured motorist coverage carrier may reserve their right to hunt down the at-fault driver’s assets, so it is important not to sign any release without the advice and counsel of a lawyer who is skilled at handling an uninsured or underinsured motorist claim.
 Before signing anything it’s recommended that you consult with a qualified personal injury lawyer.

 If the driver who harmed you had some insurance but not enough, you could collect both from the driver and from your own insurer.
 For example, if you suffered $100,000 in losses and the other driver had $25,000 in insurance coverage, you could recover $25,000 from the responsible driver and $75,000 from your insurer.

-To make an uninsured/underinsured motorist claim, it is important to contact your insurer as soon as possible.
-Unfortunately, when you make an uninsured/underinsured claim, insurance companies often try to pay less than they should or even deny legitimate claims.
-It is also advisable to contact an experienced New Jersey UM/UIM attorney.
+To make an underinsured motorist claim, it is important to contact your insurer as soon as possible.
+Unfortunately, when you make an uninsured claim, insurance companies often try to pay less than they should or even deny legitimate claims.
+It is also advisable to contact an experienced New Jersey uninsured motorist claim attorney.

-At Davis, Saperstein & Salomon, P.C., we can help you to make a claim and, if necessary, handle your case as it proceeds to arbitration or even to court as you seek to force your insurer to pay you the full amount of compensation the law allows.
+At Davis, Saperstein & Salomon, P.C., we can help you to make an uninsured motorist claim and, if necessary, handle your case as it proceeds to arbitration or even to court as you seek to force your insurer to pay you the full amount of compensation the law allows.

-To speak with an auto accident lawyer with many years of experience, contact our New Jersey UM/UIM lawyers today at 1-800-LAW-2000 or complete our online form.
+To speak with a car accident lawyer with many years of experience, contact our uninsured motorist claim attorney today at 1-800-LAW-2000 or complete our online form.
 Our initial consultations are always free, and you do not pay for our legal services until we make a full recovery for you.